SKBU JOURNAL OF PHILOSOPHY

 Published by Department of Philosophy, Sidho-Kanho-Birsha University

-Authors are requested to send their papers (within 3000 to 5000 words) along with an abstract (within 300 words) of the papers within 15th June, 2023 with the subject: Paper for the second issue of SKBU Journal of Philosophy.
+Authors are requested to submit their papers (within 3000 to 5000 words) along with an abstract (within 300 words) of the papers either in Bengali or in English or in other languages also within 31st August, 2024) through the weblink—https://journal.skbu.ac.in/arts/philosophy1/Submit_Paper for SKBU Journal of Philosophy (Vol. IV, Issue.1)

 Chief Editor